danoliver1/kubernetes-201/high-availability/step-01.md

-We're going to create a `Deployment` for our workload, but firstly lets deploy a `Pod` and see the limitations of it
+We're going to create a `Deployment` for our workload, but firstly let's deploy a `Pod` and see the limitations of it

 #### Pod